The Problems with Discussing

 It's true that some girls do equate the forbidden, secrecy, and even abuse, with love.
 More than a couple of times, as a teenager, I found that I, in an outing with a friend, was nothing more than a cover story.
 Though I'd believed we'd planned to go to a movie, the real purpose of the outing would be revealed to be a meeting with her older boyfriend, usually in his early to mid twenties, which is a broad gap when one is thirteen or sixteen.
 I would be told it was real love, which must be secret for now.
 There was the age factor, no one could know about it as the girl's parents wouldn't approve, but sometimes there was a complicit reason for secrecy, the secret boyfriend's excuse being another girlfriend whose fingernails were still stuck in him, but just wait, just wait, like married men who say wait for the divorce.
 Shiny "pre-engagement" momentos would be shown me.
-A slip of a gold ring with a little stone, put on just before the meeting and taken off immediately after.
+A slip of a gold ring with a little stone, put on just before the meeting and taken off immediately after, and worn at school with the story they were going steady with someone from another school.
 A little gem stone pendant on a necklace worn beneath the shirt.
 "You're naive, he's using you," I would think.
 And there were instances of tearful phone calls about how the boyfriend who gave her the baubles was making a girl do things she didn't want to do and if she didn't do them she would be roughed up, yanked around by her hair, struck.
 She would be called a whore and a slut.
 When thirteen, I chose to tell on a friend who was in such a relationship because she would call me about how the boyfriend was abusing her, would start talking about suicide, and would pass out on opioids while we were still talking on the phone.
 I didn't divulge the relationship she was in.
 I just told her mother I was scared because I was afraid she was going to overdose.
 We never spoke again.

 Then there is the idea of the older male artist and his young female muse, and that of the learned older man being sometimes a sophisticated bridge from adolescence to adulthood, educating intellectually and aesthetically and the sexual relationship being part of it, the professor and the student, the instructor and devoted protégé.